San Holo: 2020–present: Stay Vibrant and BB U OK?

 Following van Dijck's Album1 (A Lot Of Remixes) release, on 31 January 2020 he released “Honest” featuring Broods.
-The track entered the Billboard Hot Dance/Electronic Songs charts on 15 February 2020 and stayed there for eight weeks, making its way to #25.
-"Honest" was also featured in Dance/Mix Show Airplay, and LyricFind Global.
+The track entered the US Billboard Hot Dance/Electronic Songs chart on 15 February 2020 and stayed there for eight weeks, making its way to number 25.
+"Honest" also charted on the Dance/Mix Show Airplay chart.
 The accompanying music video shows the theme of self-referential irony and van Dijck's struggle with false expectation and self-preservation.
 On 10 April 2020 he released three remixes for "Honest" by Midnight Kids, Lunice, and 220 Kid.

 On van Dijck's social media activity fans have noticed he has adopted the phrase "stay vibrant" and the use of the "%" sign to express his mood and emotions (blessed % / the sacred %) with his fans. van Dijck aims to embrace the fact that not all days are equally "vibrant" and emphasizes that life is all about ups and downs.
 The percentage sign is used as a mood meter, and he encourages his fans to use it to show how blessed they are feeling that day, without having to put it into words.

 During the Coronavirus pandemic in Spring of 2020, San Holo started the rollout of his Stay Vibrant (stylized as stay vibrant) EP.
 Released on his label Bitbird, the EP consists of seven singles: “(if only i could) hold you”, “don’t forget to breathe today”, “in the end i just want you to be happy”, “idk anything (demo)”, “in case i never see you again…”, “we’re all just on our way home”, and “staring at the sea without you next to me”.
 Artists such as Analogue Dear, ILIVEHERE, and Luwten are featured on the EP.
 The project was inspired by van Dijck looking for a way to express his emotions and connect with fans while in quarantine.

 During this time to stay engaged with his audience, van Dijck streamed weekly on Twitch (service).
 He also premiered footage from past live shows such as his performance at Red Rocks Amphitheatre in June 2019, Electric Daisy Carnival in 2017, and Lollapalooza in 2019.
 San Holo also participated in his independent record label's first ever livestream, “a day with bitbird”, featured on Diplo's Revolution on Sirius XM.